RuslanLevond/final-year-project/wiki/iot_edge_framework.md

 as that is the only format Lora supports.
 The following data will be sent:

 * Audio File Name - Path and name of the audio file stored on the edge device.
-* Confidence level - Between 0.0 and 1.0, how confident is the model.
+* Confidence level - Between 0.0 and 1.0, how confident is the model on the classification.
 * Classification - the animal name that the model predicted.
 * Time - the time at which the prediction was made, in ISO 8601 format.